What is WedTexts?

 My favorite part of the planning was also the sole thing I was adamant about having!
 I really wanted to have a choreographed first dance, so we practiced for 6 months leading up to the wedding.
 Big shoutout to Blue Moon Ballroom in Columbia SC.

 On the wedding day itself, Julie’s parents were due to arrive with all the food that they’d been cooking for the last 48 hours.
-The night before, my father-in-law realized that one of his smokers wasn’t working and had to stay up all night to cook a whole ‘nother brisket.
+The night before, my father-in-law realized that one of his smokers wasn’t working.
+So at the last minute, he had to stay up all night to cook a whole ‘nother brisket.

-On top of that, one of the tires on the trailer they hauled blew on the highway en route to the venue.
+On top of that, one of the trailer tires blew on the highway en route to the venue.
 They were supposed to arrive before noon because they also were bringing half of the decorations and we needed time to set up.

 Luckily, they made it just in time, arriving a mere hour before the ceremony.
 On a large coordinated effort on behalf of the groomsmen and some bridesmaids we were able to get all the food out and ceremony site setup.